fkromer/rosdbc/README.md

 In the examples context the function `void distribute(in int sum, out int first, out int second)` is the software component.
 The function `main()` invoked when the file is run as script is the client software.
-If the programmer of the function would introduce a bug like (`//second = sum + first;` instead of `second = sum - first;`) he would violate the contracts postcondition
+If the `main()` function would use invalid arguments like (`//distribute(-1, first, second);` instead of `distribute(123, first, second);`) it would violate the precondition contract ("in" block).
+If the programmer of the function would introduce a bug like (`//second = sum + first;` instead of `second = sum - first;`) he would violate the contracts postcondition contract ("out" block).
+(In D the invariant contract would be defined in a "invariant" block in the functions parent context, means the struct or class it would be defined in.)
-"out" block //second = sum + first;

 If you want to execute the example you can install D (DMD compiler, runtime library, etc.) on Ubuntu and activate the D environment with